Romulus and Remus (1961)

 The Film

-While many of the Traditional Pepla were naturally light hearted, their Epic cousins took a more serious approach and although the script here is no rival for Corbucci's later, almost nihilistic Spaghetti Westerns, there are few light-hearted moments and several quite dark sequences.
-As was common with the Italian titles from the era, and compared to the sprawling modern epics,
+While many of the Traditional Pepla were naturally light hearted, their Historical cousins usually took a more serious approach and although the script here is no rival for Corbucci's later, almost nihilistic Spaghetti Westerns, there are several quite dark sequences but balanced out with some more light hearted scenes.
+As was common with the Italian titles from the era, and compared to the sprawling American epics, Romulus and Remus is very short, running to just over 100 minutes so it never drags and with the strong characterisation even the dialogue scenes remain interesting (on many epics they are nothing but filler between the battles).
+It all builds up to the inevitable but surprisingly tense climactic fight between the brothers.

 In Brief